-The Company is a fully integrated owner and operator of resort and retirement oriented properties ("Properties").
-The Company leases individual developed areas ("sites" or "pads") with access to utilities for placement of factory built homes or recreational vehicles.
-As of September 30, 2005, we owned or had an ownership interest in a portfolio of 285 Properties located throughout the United States containing 106,494 residential sites.
-These Properties are located in 28 states and British Columbia (with the number of Properties in each state or province shown parenthetically) - Florida (84), California (47), Arizona (35), Texas (15), Washington (13), Colorado (10), Oregon (9), Delaware (7), Indiana (7), Pennsylvania (7), Nevada (6), North Carolina (6), Wisconsin (5), Virginia (4), Maine (4), New York (4), Illinois (3), Iowa (2), Michigan (2), New Jersey (2), Ohio (2), South Carolina (2), Tennessee (2), Utah (2), Massachusetts (1), Montana (1), New Hampshire (1), New Mexico (1), and British Columbia (1).
+The Company is a fully integrated owner and operator of lifestyle-oriented properties ("Properties").
+The Company leases individual developed areas ("sites") with access to utilities for placement of factory built homes, cottages, cabins or recreational vehicles ("RVs").
+The Company was formed to continue the property operations, business objectives and acquisition strategies of an entity that had owned and operated Properties since 1969.
+As of March 31, 2006, the Company owned or had an ownership interest in a portfolio of 285 Properties located throughout the United States and Canada containing 106,340 residential sites.
+These Properties are located in 28 states and British Columbia (with the number of Properties in each state or province shown parenthetically) Florida (84), California (47), Arizona (35), Texas (16), Washington (13), Colorado (10), Oregon (9), Delaware (7), Indiana (7), Pennsylvania (7), Nevada (6), North Carolina (6), Wisconsin (5), Maine (4), New York (4), Virginia (4), Illinois (3), Michigan (2), New Jersey (2), Ohio (2), South Carolina (2), Tennessee (2), Utah (2), Iowa (1), Massachusetts (1), Montana (1), New Hampshire (1), New Mexico (1), and British Columbia (1).

 This report includes certain "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
-When used, words such as "anticipate", "expect", "believe", "intend", "may be" and "will be" and similar words or phrases, or the negative thereof, unless the context requires otherwise, are intended to identify forward-looking statements.
+When used, words such as "anticipate," "expect," "believe," "project," "intend," "may be" and "will be" and similar words or phrases, or the negative thereof, unless the context requires otherwise, are intended to identify forward-looking statements.
 These forward-looking statements are subject to numerous assumptions, risks and uncertainties, including, but not limited to: in the age-qualified Properties, home sales results could be impacted by the ability of potential homebuyers to sell their existing residences as well as by financial markets volatility; in the all-age Properties, results from home sales and occupancy will continue to be impacted by local economic conditions, lack of affordable manufactured home financing, and competition from alternative housing options including site-built single-family housing; our ability to maintain rental rates and occupancy with respect to Properties currently owned or pending acquisitions; our assumptions about rental and home sales markets; the completion of pending acquisitions and timing with respect thereto; the effect of interest rates as well as other risks indicated from time to time in our filings with the Securities and Exchange Commission.
 These forward-looking statements are based on management's present expectations and beliefs about future events.
 As with any projection or forecast, these statements are inherently susceptible to uncertainty and changes in circumstances.
 ELS is under no obligation to, and expressly disclaims any obligation to, update or alter its forward-looking statements whether as a result of such changes, new information, subsequent events or otherwise.